Studio B Productions

 Studio B Productions, Inc. (sometimes known as just Studio B and later known as DHX Media Vancouver) was a Canadian animation studio and production company founded by Blair Peters and Chris Bartleman in Vancouver, British Columbia in 1988.
-The studio was acquired by DHX Media on December 4, 2007, and became a subsidiary there since then.
-The Studio B brand is permanently discontinued, and from 2010 to 2019, all shows were branded using the DHX Media name.
-Since 2019, all shows are now branded under the WildBrain name.
+The studio was acquired by DHX Media (now WildBrain) on December 4, 2007, and became a subsidiary there since then.

+The Studio B brand was discontinued in 2011, while the studio itself merged with fellow DHX subsidiary Nerd Corps Entertainment to form DHX Studios (now WildBrain Studios) in 2016.
+All Studio B series were branded under the DHX Media name until 2019, when the latter rebranded as WildBrain.

 History

 The company was founded in 1988 by Blair Peters and Chris Bartleman.
 On December 4, 2007, DHX Media acquired Studio B. On September 8, 2010, the renaming of the studio after its parent company, along with DHX Media's other subsidiaries, was announced: officially, on December 22, 2010, Studio B Productions Inc. and Studio B (Animation Service) Productions Inc. were renamed DHX Media (Vancouver) Ltd. and DHX Media Studio (Vancouver) Ltd., respectively, and on January 11, 2011, Studio B Holdings Inc. was renamed DHX Media (Vancouver Prod) Ltd.

 In 2016, the former Studio B team was relocated to a new facility in Vancouver.
 The new building also houses the former Nerd Corps Entertainment, an animation studio which DHX Media acquired in 2014.